-3. Inoperable vehicles may be stored or may stand only in a legally conforming auto wrecking yard or in a fully enclosed storage structure in any district of these regulations.
+Inoperable vehicles may be stored or may stand only in a legally conforming auto wrecking yard or in a fully enclosed storage structure in any district of these regulations.

 SECTION 16.
 REPLACEMENT OF MANUFACTURED HOMES.
 Notwithstanding other provisions of these regulations, the Zoning Administrator is authorized to issue a zoning permit for various types of manufactured homes under the following provisions; except, that all such homes must meet the flood plain district requirements and none may be replaced in a floodway overlay boundary.
+Additionally, no manufactured home may be moved into the Solomon zoning jurisdiction which is more than five (5) years of age.

 1. Wherever a manufactured home is moved from a zoning lot within a district in which it is a permitted use, another manufactured home meeting the requirements of the district may be moved onto the lot at any time; provided, such home shall be skirted or placed on a permanent-type, enclosed perimeter foundation.